ikrazydev/vkimg2d/README.md

-# Vulkan Hello World
+# VkImg2D

-A cross-platform Vulkan application for image operations.
+A cross-platform Vulkan application for image manipulation.
 This application is designed to work on Windows, macOS (via MoltenVK), and Linux.

 ## Dependencies